Learning Non-Vacuous Generalization Bounds from Optimization

-\acks{We would like to give special thanks to the anonymous reviewers, who have suggested numerous improvements in the earlier versions of the manuscript.
-This work is supported in part by the National Key Research and Development Program of China under Grant 2020AAA0105601 and in part by the National Natural Science Foundation of China under Grants 61976174 and 61877049.}
+\fi This work was supported in part by the National Natural Science Foundation of China under Grants 12501710, 12301656, 62276208, 12326607 and 12371512, in part by the Natural Science Basic Research Program of Shaanxi Province under Grant 2024JC-JCQN-02, and in part by Fundamental Research Funds for the Central Universities.